xerudro/DASHBOARD-v2/SECURITY-TEST-REPORT.md

 Comprehensive security testing has been performed on the Go v2.0 hosting panel.
 The application demonstrates **excellent security posture** with proper implementations of industry-standard security practices.

-**UPDATED**: Enhanced Content-Security-Policy (CSP) and additional security headers have been implemented, further strengthening the application's defense against XSS and injection attacks.
+**UPDATED**: Enhanced Content-Security-Policy (CSP), additional security headers, and HTML template auto-escaping have been implemented, providing comprehensive defense against XSS and injection attacks.

 ### Key Findings
 - ✅ **No Critical Vulnerabilities Found**